Quentin-BELHADJ/Quentin-BELHADJ/README.md

 # 🙋‍♂️ About Me:
- I am an IT student, streamer and content creator passionate about crafting efficient, streamlined software solutions.<br>I believe that software should do exactly what it's meant to do, no unnecessary features, no bloat.<br> I aim to create applications that are lightweight, fast, and bug-free, focusing on direct user benefits without unnecessary barriers like mandatory accounts.
+ I am a CS student, streamer and content creator passionate about crafting efficient, streamlined software solutions.<br>I believe that software should do exactly what it's meant to do, no unnecessary features, no bloat.<br> I aim to create applications that are lightweight, fast, and bug-free, focusing on direct user benefits without unnecessary barriers like mandatory accounts.

 # 💻 Tech Stack: